-Stances or no, one of the major things that makes a fighting game work is the cast of characters – and Mortal Kombat has been bold in introducing newcomers, aging-up iconic staples and generally changing the fighter roster in the games since its 2011 reboot.
+Stances or no, one of the major things that makes a fighting game work is the cast of characters – and Mortal Kombat has been bold in introducing newcomers, ageing-up iconic staples and generally changing the fighter roster in the games since its 2011 reboot.
 On this page, we’ll be detailing all the characters in Mortal Kombat 11 that we know about so far, updating it as character reveals come.

-Mortal Kombat 11 characters: every confirmed fighter on the roster
+Mortal Kombat 11 characters: every confirmed fighter on the roster at launch

 Here’s a complete Mortal Kombat 11 character list so far – every officially revealed character, pictures of them and of course a little about them:

 It wouldn’t be Mortal Kombat without Scorpion, and so, of course, he leads the character roster.
 A ninja who has already died but been resurrected, he’s one of the few characters who has appeared in every single Mortal Kombat game, inspiring fear in his opponents before getting them to “come over here” for a brutal beat-down.

 While Scorpion has some fiery moves, Sub-Zero is trrue to his name, bringing ice-based elemental moves to the Mortal Kombat 11 cast of characters.
 He’s another of the lucky characters to have appeared in every Mortal Kombat game so far, and he returns once again in MK11.